She is single, 50+, a yoga devotee, well read, well adjusted, fun, and energetic. And she met a dead end dude online.

-She very carefully folded her napkin, looked at Roger, and told him she didn’t “share” – that she was disappointed.
+She very carefully folded her napkin, looked at Roger, and told him she didn’t “Share.”
+She said that she was disappointed.
 As she slowly pushed her chair back, she stood up and said and said, in a stage whisper, “I am very disappointed in you, Roger.
-Good Bye.”
+Good bye.”

 By this time, most eyes in the restaurant were on, the tall, attractive, brunette leaving… with the balding, older guy sitting alone at the table.

 She walked out of the restaurant.
 Never to be heard of again… until the next night, when she went out with friends, and regaled them with “The story of Roger the bumbling roué”